How do you say PEACE in Italian?

 My brother?
 He wouldn’t hurt a fly!

-If you need to concentrate on a tast, you might want to close the windows to keep all noisy activities outside your office.
+When you need to concentrate on a task, you may want to close the windows to keep any noisy activity out of your office.
 You want to work in santa pace, in peace!

 Fare qualcosa in santa pace